NUISANCEMC/HEPData/README.md

 # Checklist

-Below is an at-a-glance checklist for producing compliant HepData records for most measurements.
+Below is an at-a-glance checklist for producing compliant HEPData records for most measurements.
 See the rest of the document for details.

 * [✅] For each Independent Variable in a table a Qualifier must exist with the same name as the variable and a value corresponding to the name of a projection function in a snippet file included as an additional resource.
 See [Projection and Selection Snippets](#projection-and-selection-snippets).
 * [✅] Each table must include a least one `Flux` qualifier.
 See [Flux Predictions](#flux-predictions).